verhas/License3j/readme.md

 You do not need any other library or class on the classpath.

-The application is interactive and it reads the commands from te console and writes the output to the standard output.
+The application is interactive, and it reads the commands from the console and writes the output to the standard output.
 If the console is not available then it uses the standard input.
 The prompt it displays is:

 ```
 License3j REPL